A few words from editor Gabrielle Langholtz.

 This little piggy went to the Hungarian Meat Market.

-On meat as fashion, how pastured poultry is like light cigarettes, and why policy can’t accomplish what meatless lunches can.
+The literary luminary explains the relationship between pastured poultry and light cigarettes and why policy can’t accomplish what meatless lunches can.

-Despite a modest demeanor and a London address, Fergus Henderson might be New York’s most influential cook.
+Despite a modest demeanor and a London address, he might be New York’s most influential cook.

 Chefs from Five Points, Cookshop and Hundred Acres visit the pastures where their pigs live—and the slaughterhouse where they die.